 Residential irrigation can have a dramatic effect on per capita water demand.
+The EPA estimates that nationally about 30% of water per household is used for watering lawns (EPA, 2017).
 By some estimates water demand to meet peak residential irrigation needs can be 700% of average daily water demand without irrigation (Linaweaver 1967).
 Many municipal systems provide residential irrigation.
 However, a growing number of communities and municipalities do not support residential irrigation or have a separate utility specific to irrigation.
 It is important when evaluating the reasonableness of water demand values to know for certain whether residential irrigation is included in the demand.

 Whenever possible, design flows for community water systems (municipal, community, or residential subdivisions) should be based on historical records or studies of similar water use in the area to be served-ideally historical records within the same system will be used.
 For established municipalities, historical records should be the primary means of evaluating and determining per capita requirements.
-When a wealth of historical records are available to draw upon, the applicant should rely on the most contemporary values, as they are most likely to reflect future water usage practices.
+When a wealth of historical records is available to draw upon, the applicant should rely on the most contemporary values, as they are most likely to reflect future water usage practices.

 Frequently, recent data reflect lower per capita usage than older data.
-This decreasing trend evident in Idaho communities is consistent with national trends over the past three decades and is primarily due to a declining number of residents per household and an increasing pervasiveness of water-conserving (low flow) appliances in the home.
+This decreasing trend evident in Idaho communities is consistent with national trends over the past three decades and is primarily due to a declining number of residents per household and an increasing pervasiveness of water-conserving (low flow) appliances in the home.7